Skip to content

 Number

-Enter an integer for width to perform a number of iterations.
+Enter an integer for with to perform a number of iterations.

 In this case, the value of the element is the number of the iteration and corresponds to the index action variable +1.